switchboard-xyz/-deprecated-vrf_req_example/README.md

 `ts-node example.ts --payerFile=example-keypair.json --vrfProducerFile=vrf_producer_secret.json --fmFile=fm_secret.json`

-For usage of a VRF on Solana with Switchboard's oracle network, please email mailto:randomness@switchboard.xyz with your organization's name and the public key of the VRF account you generated.
+For usage of a VRF on Solana with Switchboard's oracle network, please email randomness@switchboard.xyz with your organization's name and the public key of the VRF account you generated.